adrianferenc/Battleship/README.md

 ## Technologies Used:

-The game Battleship was created with HTML, CSS, and Javascript.
+Battleship was created with HTML, CSS, and Javascript.

 ## Getting Started
 The game can be played [here.](https://adrianferenc.github.io/Battleship/)